From the Analysis menu choose Compare repeated measures variables, and choose the variables you want to compare, then hit OK.

 Sample size Number of observed cases Number of observed cases Number of observed cases

-Graphs of the raw data Plot with individual data Plot with individual data Mosaic plot
+Graphs of the raw data Spaghetti plot showing individual data Spaghetti plot showing individual data Mosaic plot

 For individual data plots, values of a single case are connected.